Protonk/sr-characters/New/wizard.md

 ####Role:

 Magical weapon.
-I get 9 magic AND 7 spellcasting, as well as 2 spellcasting foci to support combat spells.
-Add to that the specialization in combat and I get 20 to hit for combat spells--15 for everything else--counterspelling is 14.
-He resists drain at 11.
+I get 9 magic AND 7 spellcasting, as well as +4 for combat spells: 20 total.
+He resists drain at 11. and counterspelling is at 14.

 I had a lot of karma to play with.
 I spent a bunch on foci (keeping in mind the various limits) and two spells, leaving just enough (2) to boost contacts.
 I'm going to say this guy lives in everett but is in driving distances of some appropriate lodges.